 In short, CRCC is uniquely positioned to study, document and help communities understand the changes that shape religious cultures in Southern California and across the globe.

 Our activities and initiatives are clustered in five areas of expertise:

 - Congregations and Religious Practice

 Some of our recent and ongoing work includes building capacity in Muslim and African American and Latino Christian communities, scholarly research on Pentecostalism in the global South, bridging governmental and congregational disaster preparedness and response programs, and a large study of religious (and irreligious) creativity in Southern California, Seoul and Hong Kong.

 Since its inception, CRCC has managed more than $40 million in funding from corporations, foundations and government agencies for research and capacity-building programming.
 In 2002, CRCC was named a Pew Center of Excellence, one of ten university-based research centers to receive that recognition.
 CRCC is also involved in the creation of scholarly resources, including the International Mission Photography Archive, the largest online repository of missionary photographs that document social change in non-Western cultures.
 Today, our staff includes 15 research, programming, communications and administrative professionals, along with dozens of contributing scholars, university fellows, student workers and consultants.

-Now, CRCC is working on all fronts.
-We remain committed to research in Los Angeles, but we promote scholarship across disciplinary boundaries, create resources for researchers, policy-makers, communities and thought-leaders, and explore religion’s global reach.
+CRCC’s deep roots in Southern California mean that we remain committed to research in Los Angeles, even as we continue to promote scholarship across disciplinary boundaries, create resources for researchers, policy-makers, communities and thought-leaders, and explore religion’s global reach.